BettercareHealth/bettercare/maternal-mental-health/exam/exam.md

 17. What are some of the warning signs of emotional abuse?
 	-	Excessive spending
 	-	Often going partying without a partner
-	-	Being restricted in seeing family and friends
+	+	{:.correct}Being restricted in seeing family and friends
-	+	{:.correct}Wearing provocative clothing like skimpy tops and short skirts
+	-	Wearing provocative clothing like skimpy tops and short skirts